-The human body is incredibly effective at giving you signs or indications that something is wrong and you need to slow down or rest up.
 It’s perfectly normal to have the odd day where you feel tired, unmotivated or have an ache or pain.
 However, if these signs persist for several days or more, then it’s time to bury that desire to plough on with your training regardless and to pay attention to what your body is telling you.
-Here’s how to spot the signs that your body or mind is rebelling.
+Here are 10 red flags to watch out for.

 In order to build fitness as a runner you need to push the boundaries of your current fitness level.
 This is achieved through a cycle of stress and rest.
 You need to stress your body with training and then rest in order to let the physiological adaptations and gains in fitness occur.
 However, the optimal balance between training stress and recovery can be a fine line and if you continue to place your body under long periods of stress without adequate recovery or structure you run the very real risk of suffering from ‘overtraining’.